 Myth: Biking is not safe.

-You’re far more likely to get into a “collision” in a car than on a bike.
-You can certainly slice the data in many ways, but if you ride a bike predictably and know the law then you will be safe on a bike.
+You are more likely to get into a collision in a car than on a bike.
+You can certainly slice the data in many ways, but if you ride a bike predictably and with awareness of your surroundings, then you can be safe on a bike.
 It is not the bicycle that is dangerous.
 It is the vehicle that hits the person on the bicycle, or the person on foot that is dangerous.
 That is why we are working for better roadway safety features like Greenways on residential streets and protected bike lanes on some busy arterial streets.

 Myth: “Cyclists” are scofflaws (they don’t obey the law).